anthonysalvatore/mapreduce_breadth_first_search/README.md

 Run from inside HDFS master node, with graph.txt in the input file and all other files on the master node.
-Conver from CR LF to LF in python files before running on HDFS.
+Convert from CR LF to LF in python files before running on HDFS.